weisluke/WoTMUD/README.md

 1. The first step for installing these map scripts is to remove the generic mapper by going to Packages->Package Manager, clicking on the "generic_mapper", and then clicking "Remove packages".
 After that, you will need to restart Mudlet and login again.
 DO NOT SKIP THIS STEP.
 ![mapper_install_1](https://user-images.githubusercontent.com/52049495/137246750-164a86ff-137a-4be5-8f59-8f9a0544736c.png)

-2. Make sure that you have following settings on the MUD (by typing them into the command line):
+2. Make sure that you have the following settings on the MUD (by typing them into the command line):
    1. "color complete" on.
 The mapper scripts need the room name colors to properly work.
    2. "brief" off.
 The mapper will work with brief mode on, just not as well (though still pretty dang well if I do say so myself, given the limitations of picking out rooms from only name and exit combinations).
 In a few steps, after installing the mapper, you can instead type "map brief" to have the mapper scripts manually gag the room descriptions so they don't show up on the screen, while still using them to determine your position.
 3. Type "wotpack install mapper" into the command line and hit enter.